pymeasure/pymeasure/docs/tutorial/procedure.rst

                     break

-As with a Parameter, PyMeasure swaps out the Condition with their values behind the scene, which makes accessing the values of conditions very convenient.
+As with a Parameter, PyMeasure swaps out the Metadata with their values behind the scene, which makes accessing the values of Metadata very convenient.

-The value of a Condition can be set either using an :python:`fget` method or manually in the startup method.
+The value of a Metadata can be set either using an :python:`fget` method or manually in the startup method.
 The :python:`fget` method, if provided, is ran after startup method.
 It can also be provided as a string; in that case it is assumed that the string contains the name of a method of the Procedure class which returns the value that is to be stored.
-If neither an :python:`fget` method is provided or a value manually set, the Condition will return to its default value, if set.
+If neither an :python:`fget` method is provided or a value manually set, the Metadata will return to its default value, if set.

 Modifying our script